How to Sell a House By Owner in Florida (2026 Update)

 • In “somewhat competitive” cities like Orlando and Tampa, you can price near the middle of your CMA range to capture early buyer traffic.

-• In “not very competitive” areas like Naples and Cape Coral, list slightly below your CMA midpoint to generate activity and avoid your listing becoming stale.
+• In “not very competitive” areas like Naples and Cape Coral, list slightly below your CMA midpoint to generate buyer activity.

 pro tip icon